-This is the sixth in a series of interviews we’re conducting with AdWords advertisers who got unusually high scores using our AdWords Performance Grader.
+This is the latest in a series of interviews we’re conducting with AdWords advertisers who got unusually high scores using our AdWords Performance Grader.
 We’re reaching out to high scorers to find out what strategies contribute to their strong AdWords performance.
 For more in this series, see:

 Tell us a bit about yourself.
 How long have you been using AdWords?
 Are you an Agency or an Advertiser?
 What is your primary goal for AdWords marketing?

-There are tons of metrics in AdWords – what are your top 3 key performance metrics in AdWords and why?
+There are tons of metrics in AdWords – what are your top 3 Key Performance Metrics in AdWords and why?

 Can you describe your AdWords management strategy?
 How do you set your campaign objectives, and how do you know what’s realistic or not?

 Listen to the client and have some discussions about the goals they want to achieve.
 Prearrangement is everything.

 We put the 3 most important goals together and align our strategies with those goals.

 No one can really say what is going well and what’s not without testing.

 It’s clear that nothing works at the same level forever, especially in our business, you’ll have to change your strategy from time to time to be effective.

 Care about your clients and their needs and then the rankings!